moleculerjs/moleculer/README-draft.md

 Please send pull requests improving the usage and fixing bugs, improving documentation and providing better examples, or providing some testing, because these things are important.

 # License
-Servicer is available under the [MIT license](https://tldrlegal.com/license/mit-license).
+Moleculer is available under the [MIT license](https://tldrlegal.com/license/mit-license).

 # Contact
 Copyright (c) 2017 Icebob